Required Documents for Mutual Consent Divorce in India 2026

 Frequently Asked Questions (FAQs)

-What are the grounds for the Divorce in India?
+What are the grounds for Divorce in India?

 What is Contested Divorce?

-When the couple cannot agree on the terms of the divorce, it becomes contested, and the court must make decisions on things like child custody and property.
+When the couple cannot agree on the terms of the divorce, it becomes contested, and the court must make decisions on issues like child custody and property division.

 Get In Touch